');

 About Mount Vernon, OH

-Mount Vernon is a mid-sized city in Ohio with a population of 16,802 residents.
-The median household income is $54,335 per year, which is near the national average.
-The median age in Mount Vernon is 40.7 years.
+Mount Vernon is a mid-sized city located in Ohio with a population of 16,802 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $54,335 per year, which is 28% below the national median of $75,149.
+The median age of 40.7 years is close to the US median age of 38.9 years.

 Cost of Living in Mount Vernon, OH